 If value statements are always a type of belief and beliefs are always meaning we make up to explain meaningless events, then value statements are arbitrary and cannot be absolute truth.
 I’m not saying this is easy to accept, or that it doesn’t feel “wrong,” or that it seems to create many insolvable problems.
 Maybe it does.
 Wanting values to be objective and wanting your values to be the “right” values don’t make them so.

 Ken Wilber has summarized the conclusions of many people who study the development of consciousness.
 They have demonstrated that society and individuals go through stages of consciousness, with each stage having its own unique worldview.
-The three stages that exist in most third world counties today are Traditional (ethnocentric, family values, accepting religious dogma as absolute truth), Modern (world-centric, the Industrial Revolution, science, rationality) and Post Modern (pluralistic, civil rights for all, a concern for the well-being of all people and for the environment).
+The three stages that exist in most Western counties today are Traditional (ethnocentric, family values, accepting religious dogma as absolute truth), Modern (world-centric, the Industrial Revolution, science, rationality) and Post Modern (pluralistic, civil rights for all, a concern for the well-being of all people and for the environment).
 People in each stage of development think that their worldview is correct and the others are wrong.
 If you have any question about this, look at how conservatives (largely at the Traditional stage) and liberals (largely at the Post Modern stage) view each other.
 (See almost any of Wilber’s many books for more information on stages of development.)

 You forgot your life is a game

 When you play a game, be it a sport like golf or tennis, or a card game like poker, or a board game like Clue or Monopoly, you feel good when you win and bad when you lose.
 Why?
 Because you have arbitrarily accepted that something is better than something else.
 You try to get the little white ball in a hole hundreds of yards away in less tries than someone else.
 Is it really “better” to do that?
 No, there is nothing about the nature of reality that makes it better.
 It’s better because we say so, and only because we say so.
 The same is true for any sport or any game.